 Has it ever happened to you that you tried connecting to the internet, as usual, and discovered an error?
-It says something like “One or more network protocols are missing from this computer.”
-It gets you wondering as to what it means and how to get around it.
-Everyone tries to diagnose the problem in connecting to the internet and end up with the same error message.
-This problem usually arises due to the inconsistent windows socket registry API, also called as Winsock.
+It says, “One or more network protocols are missing from this computer.”
+It gets you wondering what it means and how to get around it.
+Everyone tries to diagnose the problem in connecting to the internet and ends up with the same error message.
+This problem usually arises from the inconsistent Windows socket registry API called Winsock.

-This API handles all the network related activities related to your specific machine, and also control the requests going in and out.
+This API handles all the network-related activities related to your specific machine and controls the requests going in and out.
 Provided your internet is working fine, i.e., you can access the web on other devices but fail to connect on your PC, then it is a problem with this program.
-So here are 5 ways of fixing it.
-Note that these steps will work with all the versions of Windows OS out there, so as long as you are on some version of windows, you are good to go.
+So here are five ways of fixing it.
+Note that these steps will work with all the versions of Windows OS out there, so as long as you are on some version of Windows, you are good to go.

 How to Fix One or More Network Protocols are Missing

-IPv6 is a fairly new kind of header format, an upgrade to the traditional IPv4.
+IPv6 is a relatively new header format, an upgrade to the traditional IPv4.
 But unfortunately, some of the network service providers still do not fully support this protocol suite.
-So I think it is better to disable this header set until there is significant support available for it.
-Microsoft advises against that, but it’s our choice really!
+So I think it is better to turn off this header set until significant support is available.
+Microsoft advises against that, but it’s our choice!

 - Enter the Run command by pressing the Win+R keys.

-- Enter ncpa.cpl and press OK.
+- Enter ncpa.
+Cpl and press are OK.
 It will open up network connections from your control panel.

 - Under the networks tab, find an option that says Internet Protocol Version 6 (TCP/IPv6) and unchecks the corresponding box.